samee/oalex/README.md

 -------

 `oalex` is a parser generator for rapidly prototyping new language syntax.
-For example, this could be a syntax in your own custom language:
+For example, this could be defining the syntax for your own custom language:

     rule my_function_declaration:

-      fn fname(type param, type param, ... , type param)
+      fn name(type param, type param, ... , type param)

-    # Identify various parts of the pattern above
+    # Identify various parts of the pattern above.
     where:
-      fname, type, param ~ ident
+      name, type, param ~ /[a-zA-Z_]+/

-    # Lay out the output fields as desired
-    outputs: {
-      name      : fname,
-      type_list : [type, ...],
-      param_list: [param, ...],
-    }

-    # Finally, define what `ident` is, since we used it
-    rule ident: /[a-zA-Z_]+/

 The grammar above can now be saved in a file (say, `example.oalex`) and be used to parse an example input as follows: